It was a natural distraction.

 The rain that night was Biblical and the wind topped 100 kph.
 The following morning, we learned that Roy got Tropical Typhoon Sendong’s direction wrong—it was 420 km east of us, not west.
 The eye of the typhoon had passed overhead just 50 km south of our campsite during the night.

-With the wind raging all next day and the sea frothing ferociously, we decided to stay put and wait it out.
+With the wind raging all the next day and the sea frothing ferociously, we decided to stay put and wait it out.
 Gusts came from every direction and the waves followed suit, slopping this way and that.
 It was an experience we won’t soon forget.

 In "Paddling Palawan - Part 2" Tim finds a Canadian in an unlikely place in the archipelago.